Rob12312368/Art_Of_Problem_Solving/README.md

 --------------------------------------------------------------------------------------------

 Edge Cases Control
-1. If there is no such a path's product equivalent to the target, print and write 'No answer in the pyramid.'.
+1. If there is no such a path's product equivalent to the target, print and write **'No answer in the pyramid.'**.
-2. If the pyramid only has one element, and it equals to the target, print and write 'The first element of the pyramid equals to the product.
-No L or R printed.'
+2. If the pyramid only has one element, and it equals to the target, print and write **'The first element of the pyramid equals to the product.
+No L or R printed.'**.
 3. Otherwise, print and write the answer to 'myanswer.txt'.

 10/13/2023